-A Venn diagram (see page 2) illustrates bridging social capital.
+A Venn diagram (at right) illustrates bridging social capital.
 Imagine that each circle represents a separate community of interest.
 Notice the intersection of the three circles.
 The intersection, triangular-like and outlined in the diagram, represents where people from different groups come together to exchange ideas and share resources.